SAP/ui5-webcomponents/docs/Public Module Imports.md

 For a complete list of the icons in the `SAP-icons` collection, click [here](https://openui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview/SAP-icons).

-### 2. All icons
+### 2. All Icons

 To import all icons, use:

 `import "@ui5/webcomponents-icons/dist/AllIcons.js";`

-*Note: if you use an icon which you did not import individually, the JSON, containing all icons definitions, will be fetched.*
+*Note: If you use an icon which you did not import individually, the JSON containing all icons definitions will be fetched.*

 ### 3. Assets